opendatanz/nzgoal-se/markdown/gn2/03_documenting-your-code.md

 * Keep sentences short.

-* Avoid superlatives, keep technical writing clear and concise it’s about delivering information to your users.
+* Avoid superlatives, and keep technical writing clear and concise.
+It’s about delivering information to your users.

 * Use callouts for really important information.